 Similarly, ICISDA mostly returns the raw data values stored in the ICIS database, which might not conform to the ICIS Schema.
 For example, the <NumberOfReportUnits> values returned in GetICISBiosolidProgramReportData could be ‘5’, but the ICIS Schema wants ‘05’, so it is up to the user to convert the format to whatever system they are working with- their own system or ICIS or something else.
 The only exceptions to this raw data return are the values in the PermitStatusCode and StatusCode tags for Basic and General Permits as detailed in the FCD.

-The <Header> tag at the beginning of all returned XMLs will have an <Id> tag value of ‘ICISDA’.
-Since this user ID does not exist in ICIS, the user must change these generic values to their specific, registered user ID, if they want to submit the XML back into ICIS.
-Also, if you intend to submit the XML to ICIS, you should include 'Source' and 'FullBatch' in the <name> and <value> tags respectively in the <Header> so that ICIS EDT returns a Response PDF file with details of your submission.
+The <Header> tag at the beginning of all returned XMLs will have a default <Id> value of ‘ICISDA’.
+If you plan to edit and submit the XML back into ICIS, replace this with your EDT approved ICIS User ID.
+The <Property> block is included with the values 'Source' and 'FullBatch' in the <name> and <value> tags so that ICIS EDT returns a Response PDF with the Acceptance and Rejection details of your submission.
 For example:

 GetICISParameterLimitsData includes a parameter called IncludeAllVersions, which defaults to False if not entered.
 Enter 'true' (case insensitive) if you want to return records from previous versions of the permit.

 Four other services return data from ALL versions of a permit by default, including previous versions: GetICISDischargeMonitoringReportData, GetICISDMRViolationData, and GetICISScheduleEventViolationData, GetICISSingleEventViolationData.
-The rest return only the current version of permits.
+If you do not want data from previous permit versions, please enter the appropriate Begin and End Dates to create your date range for Monitoring Period End Date (MPED), Schedule Event Date, or Single Event Violation Date.
+The rest of the services return only the current version of permits.

-For federal compliance monitoring data, use the GetICISFederalComplianceMonitoringData (State_EPA_Flag = 'E') instead of GetICISComplianceMonitoringData (State_EPA_Flag = 'S').
+For federal compliance monitoring data, use the GetICISFederalComplianceMonitoringData (State_EPA_Flag = 'E') instead of GetICISComplianceMonitoringData (State_EPA_Flag = 'S'), which returns state compliance monitoring data.